D-SNP Facts & Figures

-Are you having trouble selling to your clients due to their low budgets?
-Some of your clients may be eligible for a combination of Medicare and Medicaid known as a D-SNP.
+Are you having trouble selling to your clients with low budgets?
+Some beneficiaries are eligible for D-SNP, a combination of Medicare and Medicaid.

-Special Needs Plans, or SNPs, are reserved for those with special medical needs or chronic illnesses.
+Special Needs Plans (SNPs) are reserved for those with special medical needs or chronic illnesses.
 They are also available for those living in a skilled care facility.
 D-SNPs, or Dual-Eligible Special Needs Plans, are for SNP beneficiaries who are eligible for both Medicare and Medicaid and receive benefits from both.

 CMS separates D-SNP eligibility into the following categories: